-“When cells are transplanted, they face hostile conditions that very few will survive,” says Dr. Nunes Vasconcelos.
+“When cells are transplanted, they face hostile conditions that very few will survive,” says Dr. Nostro.
 “The transplanted cells need to be well-connected with the host’s blood supply so that they can receive oxygen and nutrients, and deliver insulin in response to high sugar levels in the blood.”

 In their study, the researchers isolated and recycled readily available microvessels from fat tissue to support the survival of cells transplanted under the skin.
 They paired the microvessels with two different groups of pancreatic cells: 1) donor islets, which are small portions of the pancreas that contain fully developed cells that can produce insulin; and 2) pancreatic cells derived from stem cells that can generate islets after transplantation.
 The latter have the advantage of not being limited by donor shortages.

 Upon transplanting the cells and microvessels into laboratory models, the team found that the microvessels were able to integrate with the host blood vessels, forming dense connections like the roots of a tree.
 With these stable and robust networks, the transplants retained up to four times more cells after three months than those without microvessels.